 If you prefer to move while you meditate, this cushy yoga mat may become your next best friend.
 The Mayo Clinic recommends yoga as an effective tool in fighting stress by combining physical poses, controlled breathing, and meditation into a relaxing workout, which can lower blood pressure heart rate.
 Best of all, almost anyone can do it.
 The practice is a relatively low-risk, high-yield approach to improving one’s overall health.

 When everything else fails, take a bath.
 Many ancient cultures have long believed in the healing effects of water, such as the Japanese practice in engaging in public baths known as “sento.”
 According to Dr. Bobby Buka, a dermatologist based in New York, submerging ourselves in hot water can have both therapeutic and reinvigorating effects because blood flow increases to the skin.
 Bath bombs, like these, takes things up a notch.
-They smell and look delicious in scents like green tea, pink rose, purple lavender, and white vanilla, all while giving your bathwater a burst of color.
+They smell and look delicious in scents like green tea, pink rose, purple lavender, and white vanilla.
+They also give your bathwater a burst of color.

 Did you know giving thanks can make you happier?
 Studies show that even taking the time to count your blessings (and record them in a journal) can help you feel more optimistic about your life in as little as 10 weeks.
-Try writing in a gratitude journal every day to help you see the bright side of things, as well as examine your feelings and dream about the future.
+Try writing in a gratitude journal every day to help you see the bright side of things.
+It also allows you to examine your feelings and dream about the future.

 Around 1 in 3 people have at least mild insomnia, and poor sleep has been linked to high stress levels.
 While all of the products above can help you get a better night’s sleep, this eye mask does the trick by blocking out all light with its lightweight, 3D-contoured design.
 Adjustable and made of soft memory foam, the mask even comes with earplugs if you really want to shut out the world.
 You can even use it at work when you need a mid-day break from the screen or your annoying cubicle mate.
 Just try not to use it around your boss.